 - The Loaded Bloomin’ Onion is the unhealthiest appetizer in America with 1,954 calories.

 The one-time champion of middle-class steakhouses, Outback Steakhouse is having a hard time.
 Perhaps it’s the fact that the company’s “Australian” shtick has worn thin over the years, or maybe the food has suffered in quality.
 Either way, customers are not filling the seats like they used to.

 Outback is doing a bit better than some of its competitors.
 But when you primarily serve steaks and other meat-centric menu items, you’re bound to take a hit on the bottom line when prices of those inputs go up.
 Things have been looking better for Outback.
-But its parent brand, Bloomin’ Brands, is still in trouble.
+But its parent company, Bloomin’ Brands, is still in trouble.

 5. Ruby Tuesday

 Another chain that specializes in steaks, burgers, poultry, and seafood, Ruby Tuesday took a big hit during the recession and never really recovered.
 The company’s menu is filled with all kinds of delicious-looking meals, made up of beef and seafood products that have become vastly more expensive in recent years.
-Analysts don’t expect much good news in terms of business going into the future, and food prices have almost certainly played a part in those projections.

 6. T.G.I.
 Friday’s

 - Friday’s was sold in 2014 for $800 million.

 Offering a similar experience to Applebee’s or Chili’s, T.G.I.
 Friday’s offers diners pretty much the same in terms of menu choices.
 Burgers and steaks headline the menu.
 And as we know, those items are becoming a bigger expense for the company.

 The company has done its best to separate itself from the pack, even offering free food to keep customers coming in the door.
 But analysts have been looking down on the company, even going so far as to say recent promotions “will destroy” it.